Things to Remember

 - It is important that each time sheet is submitted to your supervisor in accordance with the specific pay period due date determined by your employer.
 Otherwise complications in payment may result.

-- Reapply for student employment for the next school year soon after January 1st by submitting a Free Application for Federal Student Aid (FAFSA) online at http://www.fafsa.ed.gov/.
-If you plan to attend summer sessions, complete the Summer Application in your Student Center.
+- Reapply for student employment for the next school year soon after the Free Application for Federal Student Aid (FAFSA) is available online at http://www.fafsa.ed.gov/.